yuliatokaryk/paganel-cars/README.md

 ```
 git clone git@github.com:yuliatokaryk/paganel-cars.git
 ```
 2. Create ".env" file, copy data from ".env.example" and paste it to ".env".
-Add ".env" to ".gitignore"

 3. Install all necessary gems
 ```